This job is sometimes referred to by alternative titles

 $18-$35 per hour

-Pay for crane operators varies depending on their experience, qualifications, location, and the size and type of crane they operate.
+Pay for crane operators varies depending on experience, qualifications, location and type of crane operated.

 What you will do

 Crane operators may do some or all of the following:

 - check their crane's air, water, oil, fuel and lifting equipment